Rideshare vs. Delivery Jobs? The Good, the Bad and the Ugly

 After chatting with rideshare and delivery drivers from all over the country — a few things stood out.
 The first, is that there aren’t many hard and fast rules when it comes to how much a driver can earn in an hour or even a day.

 The second is that longer rideshare drives can sometimes yield more profit than shorter trips— whether they be for rideshare or delivery driving.

 “In my market of St. Louis, a typical airport trip will earn on average $25,” says expert driver and gig-tuber Pedro Santiago.
 “It would take roughly two to three deliveries to earn the same.”

-According to indeed.com, a DoorDash delivery driver in Florida makes about $50,000 a year, which is 6% lower than the national average.
-Comparatively, the job listing site says that the national average for Uber drivers is about $33,000 a year.
+According to indeed.com, the national average for Uber drivers is about $33,000 a year.
 But as you will see from this story, some drivers experience just the opposite: rideshare drivers make more than delivery drivers.

 Something to keep in mind is that variables such as where you drive, when you drive, and even what’s happening in the economy (like a global pandemic), all have a part to play in how much drivers make.

 That’s why we chose to focus on the pros and cons of each driving gig separately.
 Depending on where you live and how you like to work, these tips from experienced drivers should help inform your own work decisions and maximize your earning potential.

 There are a number of pros and cons to consider when it comes to groceries or food delivery gigs.
 Here are the main ones, as highlighted by our experts.